 - Congressional Voting Districts (for U.S. House of Representatives)

-✨ I don't know where to vote.
+✨ I don't know where to vote in person.
 How can I find this information?

 You can check your voter registration and polling location here: http://www.dir.ct.gov/sots/LookUp.aspx